markdewing/GPU_internals/LLVM_Openmp_offload.md

 There most definitive list is in https://github.com/llvm/llvm-project/blob/main/openmp/libomptarget/CMakeLists.txt

+Alternately, `--offload-arch` will work.
+Using `--offload-arch=native` will detect the device architecture.

 ### Runtime debugging

 To get debugging information from the OpenMP library, configure LLVM with `-DLIBOMPTARGET_ENABLE_DEBUG=1` and set the enviroment variable `LIBOMPTARGET_DEBUG=1` at runtime.